SO YOU want change? But do you really? The word change is in vogue in the wake of the general election.

 The aspect of governance in which people most desire change is the health service.
 The exit poll conducted after last Saturday’s election found that health was the most important issue in determining how votes were cast.

-A total of 32%, nearly one third of voters, named health as their highest priority, six points ahead of housing.
+A total of 32%, nearly one third of voters,

 In reality, there are an awful lot of people out there, and a few powerful interests, who will do whatever is required to stymie change in the health system.